 The Chinese government reportedly referred to Falun Gong as "the most serious threat to stability in 50 years of [Chinese] communist history."
 The practice's popularity in China's northeast and other economically depressed areas was especially worrisome to the Party because of the fear that "religious fever" combined with economic unrest could spark widespread political protests.
-However, there has been little indication that the state's persecution of Falun Gong has become a rallying cry for other disaffected social groups.
-On the one hand, the crackdown and suppression of Falun Gong deepened anti-government sentiment among not only adherents but also non-adherents, including many intellectuals.
-On the other hand, many Chinese have remained indifferent or even critical toward the movement and its leader, Li Hongzhi, arguing that they exploited vulnerable people and caused their suffering by exaggerating the healing powers Falun Gong or by encouraging followers to resist the government as a means toward "higher levels of existence."19 The January-February 2001 self-immolations of six persons widely believed to Falun Gong members and exploited by the official media further alienated many PRC citizens.
+However, there has been little indication that the state's attacks on Falun Gong have become a rallying cry for other disaffected social groups.
+On the one hand, the crackdown and suppression of Falun Gong deepened antigovernment sentiment among not only adherents but also non-adherents, including many intellectuals.
+On the other hand, many Chinese remained indifferent or even critical toward the movement and its leader, Li Hongzhi, arguing that Li exploited vulnerable people and caused their suffering by exaggerating the healing powers of Falun Gong and by encouraging followers to exercise "forebearance" by refusing to recant.20 The January-February 2001 self-immolations of six persons widely believed to Falun Gong members was exploited by the official media, further alienating many PRC citizens.